BIO

 Stephen Zacks has spent the last twenty-five years dedicated to advocacy journalism, architecture criticism, book editing, urbanism, project organizing—and lately, improving his tennis technique.
 A native of Flint, Michigan, he graduated from Michigan State University and New School for Social Research with a bachelor’s in interdisciplinary humanities and a master’s in liberal studies.
 Until recently based in New York City, he currently lives in Mexico City.

-Zacks works as an independent architecture book editor for Actar, Axiomatic Editions, Cahiers d’Art, Goff Books, and Lars Müller Publishers, and writes regularly for Abitare, L’Architecture d’Aujourd’hui, the Architect’s Newspaper, Dwell, Landscape Architecture Magazine, Metropolis, and Oculus.
-He has published in the New York Times, Village Voice, Art in America, Architectural Review, Architectural Record, Brownstoner, Curbed, Domus, A+U, Monocle, Blueprint, Mic, Places, Print, Wallpaper, and Hyperallergic, and previously served as an editor at Metropolis
+Zacks works as an independent architecture book editor for Actar, Axiomatic Editions, Cahiers d’Art, Goff Books, and Lars Müller Publishers, and writes regularly for Abitare, L’Architecture d’Aujourd’hui, the Architect’s Newspaper, Dwell, Metropolis, and Oculus.
+He has published in the New York Times, Village Voice, Art in America, Architectural Review, Architectural Record, Brownstoner, Curbed, Domus, A+U, Monocle, Blueprint, Mic, Places, Print, Wallpaper, Landscape Architecture Magazine, and Hyperallergic, and previously served as an editor at Metropolis

 In 2011, he founded Flint Public Art Project to organize public events, workshops, and permanent and temporary installations to inspire residents to reimagine the city, reclaim vacant and underutilized buildings and lots, and use innovative tools to steer the long-range urban planning of Flint, Michigan.
 He serves as president of the nonprofit Amplifier Inc., a non-governmental organization that employs emerging ideas, media, design, and aesthetic strategies to advance alternative political and economic frameworks and institutional transformation.
 His projects have received awards from ArtPlace, Creative Capital, Warhol Foundation, National Endowment for the Arts, Graham Foundation, MacDowell, and the New York State Council on the Arts.